Jee-El/reddit-in-valve-games/README.md

 5. Replace the value of "currently_used_subreddit_name" with the name of the subreddit you want to use (whatever name you used to replace "SUBREDDIT_NAME")

-If this is too confusing, you have the template and the dadjokes example, they should help you set everything up!
+If this is too confusing, you have the template and the examples, they should help you set everything up!

 # Run The Script